-- 1 From the main menu, select Messages > Quick Notes > [New Note]. - 2 Press [®] or press [⊙] under Create.
-Enter text.
-See "Entering Text" on page 52. -or-
+- 1 From the main menu, select Messages > Quick Notes > [New Note]. - 2 Press ♥ or press Ø under Create.
+Enter text. -or-

 To choose from pre-installed notes, select the note you want.

 Tip: For more options, including sending the quick note, press .